viafoura/deprecated-buri/README.md

     vagrant provision

-This will do all the below setups, letting you skip most of the following section, letting you get right to using it.
+This will do all the below setups, letting you skip most of the following section, so you can get right to using it.
+(May still want to get that coffee mind you...)

 ### Quick start, Flux-in-a-Box